backdrop-contrib/tfa_rules/README.md

 # TFA Rules

-TFA Rules is a Drupal module that provides integration with the Rules module to add a condition to check to see if TFA has been enabled for a user.
+TFA Rules is a Backdrop module that provides integration with the Rules module to add a condition to check to see if TFA has been enabled for a user.

 This module also includes a default rule that redirects users on login to the